SoftwareTrinkets/software-trinkets-website/content/posts/BabylonJS/index.md

 ## Introduction

 Like many others, I've always had the dream to develop games, but I've also have fallen into the very common trap of exploding the scope of the game I'm trying to make and then not being able to finish that project.
-In an attempt to avoid this, I want to create a very simple casual game with minimal graphics and an easy gameloop.
+In an attempt to avoid this, I want to create a very simple casual game with minimal graphics and an easy game loop.
 In this post I'm going to document the process of making such a game, how to come up with an idea, the execution of that idea and the hurdles I come across along the way.

 ## A hyper casual game